 On September 28, 2011, Yeda Research and Development Company, Ltd. ("Yeda") commenced an action against the Company in the United States District Court for the Southern District of New York.
 Yeda alleges that iCAD is utilizing certain patents owned by Yeda without a license agreement.
 Yeda seeks declaratory judgment from the court that it is the owner of the patents and seeks monetary relief from iCAD for alleged patent infringement.
-We received the complaint on March 22, 2012 and our answer is due on May 14, 2012.
+On June 15, 2012, the Company settled the alleged patent infringement, and was granted a non-exclusive license to use the patents in exchange for an annual payment equivalent to a percentage of the licensed products with a minimum annual royalty of \$25,000 per year.
+The Company also paid a one-time fee at the execution of the agreement and payment of a percentage of sales of the licensed products thru May 2012, of which prior period amounts had been previously accrued.